meicale/Interception-Tools/README.md

 that I stored the configurations in different files, and checked they didn't respond for any identical events.
-Then I used these two as virtual output for the same muxed stream of events, but given that the virtual devices don't respond for the same events, these don't get duplicated:
+Then I used these two as virtual output for the same muxed stream of events, but given that the virtual devices don't respond for the same events, these don't get duplicated but instead get effectively split from a single stream into their relevant virtual devices:

 ```yaml
 - CMD: mux -c caps2esc -c keyboard -c mouse